 Capacity planning is the process of matching available employee hours against the needs of a particular project.
-It allows team leaders to calculate the maximum amount of work that their staff is capable of getting done in any given period, while taking into account hurdles like holidays, sickness, availability (including contractors/freelancers), and delivery delays.
+Team leaders are able to calculate the maximum amount of work their staff is capable of doing in any given period.
+It also takes into account hurdles like holidays, sickness, availability (including contractors or freelancers), and delivery delays.

-👩💻 How much your team can get done within their physical working schedule (i.e., full-time, part-time hours, etc.) You can then calculate how much work your team can realistically do within their capacity hours.
+👩💻 Determine how much your team can get done within their physical working schedule (i.e., full-time, part-time hours, etc.).
+From there, you’re able to calculate how much work your team can realistically do within their available hours.

-📋 A transparent pool that takes into account your team's capacity and skillsets.
-Each team member's availability and skillset is used to make sure their time is scheduled effectively.
+📋 Create a transparent pool that takes into account your team's capacity and skillsets.
+Their individual availability and skills are used to schedule their time effectively.

-⏱️ Effective capacity planning gives team leaders a better look at their resources' availability and schedules.
-Because of that visibility, team leaders can see what people are working on, and make quick decisions about how many tasks they can take on without burning them out.
+⏱️ Give team leaders a better look at their resources' availability and schedules.
+Because of that visibility, team leaders can see what people are working on.
+This allows quick decisions about how many tasks to assign without causing burnout.

-The level of detail is what makes capacity planning a secret weapon for agencies.
-With an effective capacity planning process in place, team leaders can take on more projects without worrying if their staff has the time to get everything done.
+The level of detail is what makes capacity planning a secret weapon for organizations.
+With an effective process in place, team leaders can widen their bandwidth without worrying if their staff has the time to get everything done.

 "As an agency, capacity planning is important for our team to identify where we have available resources, or where we need to hire, and to give us perspective on how we value our time.
 At Social Chain, every project and scheduled resource is managed through Float."